Course Content

 define( ‘WP_ALLOW_REPAIR’, true );

 Visit /wp-admin/maint/repair.php to run Repair or Repair and Optimize.
-Remove the constant after you finish; the page is intentionally accessible without login to help when you can’t authenticate.
+Remove the constant after you finish.
 Always back up first.
-WordPress Developer Resources
+Developer Resources ↗

 For performance-related troubleshooting, Site Health may suggest enabling a persistent object cache (e.g., Redis/Memcached) when your site would benefit from it.
-That recommendation is generated by WordPress’s Site Health logic.
-WordPress Developer Resources
+Developer Resources ↗

 A safe, repeatable workflow

-4. Isolate the variable.
-Reproduce the issue and change one thing at a time (deactivate the suspected plugin, switch to a default theme temporarily, clear caches).
+Isolate the variable: Reproduce the issue and change one thing at a time.
 Re-test after each change.

 Good habits that prevent escalations

-• Keep debugging off-screen in production (WP_DEBUG_DISPLAY false) and turn logging off when finished.
-WordPress Developer Resources
+• Keep debugging off-screen in production and turn logging off when finished.

-• Use staging to test updates safely before production (especially major plugin/theme updates).
+• Use staging to test updates safely before production.

-• Treat Site Health as your pre-checklist before big changes: fix what it flags to reduce surprises.
-WordPress.org
+• Treat Site Health as your pre-checklist to fix flags before big changes.

 What’s in the next lesson?

-• Lesson 1.2 teaches you to classify symptoms fast (downtime, slow performance, 404/500, WSOD, DB errors) so you can pick the right diagnostic path immediately.
+• Lesson 1.2: teaches you to classify symptoms fast so you pick the right diagnostic path immediately.

-• Module 2 applies the method to real fixes (performance triage, common HTTP/DB errors).
+• Module 2: applies the method to real fixes (performance, HTTP/DB errors).

 References